MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 The liquidation of Troves is connected with certain gas costs which the initiator has to cover.
 The protocol offers a gas compensation given by the following formula:

-`0.0375 WETH + min(0.5% trove_collateral, 2_units_of_LST_or_WETH)`
+`0.0375 WETH + min(0.5% trove_collateral, 2_units_of_collateral)`

-The `0.0375 WETH` is funded by a [refundable gas deposit](borrowing-and-liquidations.md#what-is-the-refundable-gas-deposit) while the variable `0.5%` part comes from the liquidated collateral, slightly reducing the liquidation gain for Stability Providers.
+The `0.0375 WETH` equivalent is funded by a [refundable gas deposit](borrowing-and-liquidations.md#what-is-the-refundable-gas-deposit) while the variable `0.5%` part comes from the liquidated collateral, slightly reducing the liquidation gain for Stability Providers.
+The specific gas compensation varies by collateral type (e.g., 2 tBTC on the tBTC branch, 2 stATOM on the stATOM branch).

 ### What is the max Loan-To-Value (LTV)?

-That depends on the collateral type you will use.&#x20;
+That depends on the collateral type you will use:

-ETH will have a LTV of 90.91% while wstETH and rETH will have it at 83.33%.
+- WETH: 90.91% LTV (110% MCR)
+- tBTC: 83.33% LTV (120% MCR)
+- SAGA: 71.43% LTV (140% MCR)
+- stATOM (upcoming): 83.33% LTV (120% MCR)
+- KING (planned): 62.5% LTV (160% MCR)
+- yETH (planned): 83.33% LTV (120% MCR)

 ### What is the refundable gas deposit?